Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-21-dragon-dreams.md

 "Uh, *ew*?!"

-*"Nava* paste.
+"*Nava* paste.
 It's an ingredient."
 Xiù explained.
 "It's actually kinda nice but... yeah, *ew*."

 They shared a grin, which turned into Xiù apparently thinking of something and abruptly going pink.